reven0n/tp/docs/DeveloperGuide.md

 - 2a.
 The list is empty.
   - Use case ends.
 - 3a.
 The given index is invalid.
   - 3a1.
-AddressBook shows an error message.
+NUS Mailer Pro shows an error message.
   - Use case resumes at step 2.

 ---